aziabatz/cunqa/README.md

 ```
 Note that the ```SLURM_JOB_ID``` can be obtained, for instance, executing the `squeue` command.

-If the user wants to drop all the raised QPUs, just make:
+If the user wants to drop all the raised QPUs, just execute:
 ```console
 qdrop --all
 ```